openmovementproject/openmovement/Software/AX3/cwa-recover/README.md

 # CWA Data Recovery

-If you have a AX device where the filesystem containig data has been corrupted, or a data file that might have been corrupted, it may be possible to salvage the data.
+If you have a AX device where the filesystem containing data has been corrupted, or a data file that might have been corrupted, it may be possible to salvage the data.

 ## Step 1: Attempt a manual copy